Myanmar: Police crack down on protests as workers strike | DW | 08.03.2021

 Protesters rallied in parts of Yangon, Mandalay and other towns across the country.

-Witnesses report that several people were injured in the northern town of Myitkyina as police attempted to quell the unrest.
+Witnesses reported that several people were injured in the northern town of Myitkyina as police attempted to quell the unrest.

 The country has been in a state of turmoil since last month's coup ousted civilian leader Aung San Suu Kyi from power, sparking mass protests against the military junta.